gwu-libraries/sfm-ui/docs/docker.rst

 On OS X:

-* Install the `Docker Toolbox <https://docs.docker.com/installation/mac/>`_.
+* Install the `Docker for Mac <https://www.docker.com/products/docker#/mac>`_.
-* Be aware that Docker is not running natively on OS X, but rather in a VirtualBox VM.
+* If you are using Docker Toolbox, switch to Docker for Mac.

 On Ubuntu: